 - Getting help to pay for legal advice about a family problem

 - Going to the family court – including up to date details of where and how users can access practical help and emotional support, legal advice, and representation.

 We made this short film because we know that going to court without a solicitor is a very frightening and stressful experience and we want to help.

-It looks at the questions people who have represented themselves told us they worried about most and show you simple tips that you can use to help you put your side as well as you can.
+It looks at the questions people who have represented themselves told us they worried about most, and shows you simple tips that you can use to put your side as well as you can.